All Products

 1. Prepare a JAR package: Package your Spark data transformation program into a JAR file and upload it to an OSS bucket.

 2. Configure Spark job parameters: When you submit the Spark job, configure the required parameters.
-For more information about the parameters, see Spark Application Configuration Parameters.
+For more information, see Spark Application Configuration Parameters.

 Step 3: Model creation and training